Fath-Ali Shah Qajar: Early life

 Baba Khan took part in his uncle's war with the Zands in southern Iran, where he in 1787 narrowly succeeded in defeating the governor of Yazd, Mohammad-Taqi Bafqi, who acknowledged Qajar suzerainty.
 Baba Khan then went to Gilan to protect it against Qajar chiefs whose loyalty was questionable.

+Fath Ali Shah's relief added to the Taq-e Bostan ancient complex in the 19th century.

+Fath 'Ali Shah, in full regalia, seated on a bejewelled floor spread in the middle of a courtly interior, flanked by his sons and advisors standing on his sides, the subject and composition echoing 19th-century Qajar oil paintings.

 Baba Khan was governor of Fars when his uncle was assassinated in 1797.
 Baba Khan then ascended the throne and used the name of Fath Ali Shah (with the word "shah" added to his name).
 He became suspicious of his chancellor Ebrahim Khan Kalantar and ordered his execution.
 Hajji Ebrahim Khan had been chancellor to Zand and Qajar rulers for some fifteen years.
 Much of his reign was marked by the resurgence of Persian arts and painting, as well as a deeply elaborate court culture with extremely rigid etiquette.
-In particular during his reign, portraiture and large-scale oil painting reached a height previously unknown under any other Islamic dynasty, largely due to his personal patronage.
+In particular, during his reign, portraiture and large-scale oil painting reached a height previously unknown under any other Islamic dynasty, largely due to his personal patronage.

+Fath 'Ali Shah enthroned on the Sun Throne with his twelve senior sons.
+At the shah's left-hand side, upper row, third person is Mohammad Taqi Mirza.

 Fath Ali also ordered the creation of much royal regalia, including coronation chairs; the "Takht-e Khurshīd" or Sun Throne; the "Takht-e Nāderi" or Naderi Throne, which was also used by later kings; and the "Tāj-e Kiyāni" or Kiani Crown, a modification of the crown of the same name created by his uncle Agha Mohammad Khan.
 The latter, like most of his regalia, was studded with a large number of pearls and gems.

 In 1797, Fath Ali was given a complete set of the Britannica's 3rd edition, which he read completely; after this feat, he extended his royal title to include "Most Formidable Lord and Master of the Encyclopædia Britannica."
 In 1803, Fath-Ali Shah appointed his cousin Ebrahim Khan as the governor of the Kerman province, which had been devastated during the reign of Agha Mohammad Khan.

 In Khorasan, there would be a growing revolt led by Nader Mirza, who would restore the Afsharid dynasty.
 The Shah's control was so limited in fact that an 1800–1801 tax register listed only Sabzevar and Neyshabur as paying taxes to the government, while the rest of the local Khorasani leaders paid no taxes to the state at all.